Professional Bull Rider

 are the jeans (levi's, wrangler and so on...) really necessary to ride ? are they helpful to achieve a good result ?
 Or are they merely a tradition ?

-Asked by bullrider53 over 12 years ago
+Asked by bullrider53 almost 13 years ago

 The jeans are actually designed for the lifestyle.
 I'm a big Wrangler fan, and they're the market leader, followed by Cinch.
 They're "Cowboy Cut", meaning boot cut at the bottom, and they sit comfortably while riding.
 The original 13MWZ style jean is also a little more resilient in rough situations.
 The Belt loops are larger to accomodate the wider leather belt to wear a trophy buckle, the pockets are designed to hold your valuables and not bash you while you ride...
 And if a guy were to get on a bull wearing designer jeans... the beating he's about to take from the bull pales in comparison to the ribbing he'll get from the riders.

-Asked by christy sanders over 11 years ago
+Asked by Jack over 12 years ago

 Whats some advice I'm riding in a small rodeo in the next two weeks for the first time and have no experience at all and a riding school is out of the question cuz I don't have the time I'm kinda just jumping in head first

-Asked by Jrw about 12 years ago
+Asked by Jrw over 12 years ago

 The best advice I can give you is to connect with an experienced bull rider that's going to be at the event.
 They'll be able to help you with borrowing any equipment you don't have, and also ensuring the equipment you do have will do the task.